 The FWC and Feral Cats

-What the Commission approved May 30 was just that - a policy - "to protect native wildlife from predation, disease and other impacts presented by feral and free-ranging cats."
+The FWC’s policy on feral cats is "to protect native wildlife from predation, disease and other impacts presented by feral and free-ranging cats."